kadena-io/docker-compose-chainweb-node/mining-node/README.md

 from `headers-checked` to `none`.
 After that `chainweb-initialize-db` will resume the validation from the point it failed before.

-**In any case** never use a Chainweb database in production if validation didn't complete successfully.
+**Never use a Chainweb database in production if validation didn't complete successfully.**